Looking for thick, fudgy and super simple to make Sweet Potato Brownies that are also egg free, oil free, Paleo and vegan?

 Related: Vegan Sweet Potato Smoothie

-So, yes, I have been making these fudgy sweet potato brownies quite often since last spring.
-Why?
-Because they are healthy, delicious and easy!
-They make a great mid-afternoon snack, for kids or adults.
-Oh, what a great gift for your grain, gluten and dairy free friends!
+make a great mid-afternoon snack, for kids or adults.
+Oh, what a great gift for your grain, gluten, and dairy free friends!

-Some great tips and time savers with these Easy Sweet Potato Brownies –
+Some great tips and time savers with these Vegan Sweet Potato Brownies:

 - Make the sweet potato puree ahead and freeze 1/4 cup portions in silicone molds.
 Or, because I find it easier, my latest technique is to make the puree in my kitchen aid mixer, then use a 1/4 cup measure and scoop onto a parchment lined baking sheet.
 Freeze and then place balls/scoops in plastic freezer bag.
 Just take out scoops of puree, thaw and use in the recipe.

 - Raw, organic, cacao powder can be clumpy.
 It may be necessary to mix separately into a fine, powdery consistency before adding to the batter.
 If you add the clumps, it could be harder and take longer to mix the batter.
 I have learned this the hard way. 🙂